NGA FMI logos

 “NGA appreciates lawmakers for recognizing the serious impact organized retail crime is having on independent grocers, their employees, and the communities they serve,” Wengroff said.

 The bill now heads to the Senate for consideration.
-The independent grocery sector, which accounts for roughly 1.2 percent of the nation’s overall economy and generates more than $250 billion in annual sales, continues to push for further federal action to stem the rise of ORC.
+The independent grocery sector, which accounts for about 1.2 percent of the nation’s overall economy and generates more than $250 billion in annual sales, continues to push for further federal action to stem the rise of ORC.

 [RELATED: NGA Welcomes USDA’s Final SNAP Stocking Standards]